CoNexDat/pladmed-backend/README.md

 ![Deployment diagram](docs/deployment-diagram.png)

+This diagram depicts the recommended deployment strategy for the system as a whole.

-Firstly, users can run pladmed-frontend in their own browser via a web service.
-On the other hands, those same users, or different ones, can run their own probes by installing them in their system (see [the probe documentation](https://github.com/fedefunes96/pladmed-client)) for details.
+Firstly, pladmed-frontend can be served via any web server (Apache2, nginx) so users can access it in their own browser across the Internet.
+On the other hand, those same users, or different ones, can run their own probes by installing them in their system (see [the probe documentation](https://github.com/fedefunes96/pladmed-client)) for details.

-In this case, "coordination servers" are those which run instances of pladmed-backend, coordinating timing and measurements.
-The clients will interact with it via the frontend (requesting measurements) or via probes (running measurements and uploading their results) to the servers. avés del frontend, o las sondas.
+Secondly, each server will have three docker containers:

+1. server: Runs a pladmed-backend instance, including a web server which will listen for HTTP requests from the frontend, and web socket connections from probes.
+2. db: Runs a MongoDB database instance for persisting users, operations and their results.
+3. chrony: Runs a Chrony client/server.
+Acts as an NTP client for pladmed-backend, and as an NTP server for probes.

 ##### Time synchronization